tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_pull_requests.md

 ## Create a pull request

-Now that the review process is complete, it's time to merge the branch into the master.
+Now let's suppose that the review process is complete, and it's time to merge the branch into the master.
 You merge the branch into the master through a pull request.
-Any "collaborator" on the team with write access can initiate and complete the pull request.
-You can add collaborators through Settings > Collaborators.
+Any "collaborator" on the team with write access can initiate and complete the pull request (you can add collaborators through Settings > Collaborators).

 To create a pull request: